jianshu93/lash/README.md

 # Fast and Memory Efficient Genome/Metagenome Sketching via HyperMinHash, HyperLogLog, and UltraLogLog

+This is a software for genome sketching and distance approximation in LogLog space.
+Thus, it is named LASH (**L**oglog h**ASH**)

+### Description ###
 Genome sketching can be extremely accurate but requires a huge amount of memory for MinHash-like algorithms.
 Recently, a new algorithm combining MinHash and HyperLogLog, called HyerMinHash was invented (1), which can perform MinHash in loglog space, a significant decrease in space/memory requirement.
-Together with [lukaslueg](https://github.com/lukaslueg), we first create a Rust library [hyperminhash](https://github.com/lukaslueg/hyperminhash) and then combine rolling hashing with HyperMinHash for extremely fast processing of genomic sequences.
+Together with [lukaslueg](https://github.com/lukaslueg), we first created a Rust library [hyperminhash](https://github.com/lukaslueg/hyperminhash) and then combined rolling hashing with HyperMinHash for extremely fast processing of genomic sequences.

 We also included the HyperLogLog algorithm (2), implemented  from the library [streaming_algorithms](https://github.com/jianshu93/streaming_algorithms/tree/master).
 HyperLogLog is more space efficient than HyperMinHash, though not as space efficient as UltraLogLog (3).
 Both use hashing algorithms that transform elements into a binary number, where the number of leading 0s is kept track of to estimate cardinality.
 UltraLogLog can be up to 28% more space efficient than HyperLogLog due to a better sketch structure and estimator.
 It also has better compaction when using compressing algorithms (e.g., zstd).
 Ultraloglog was implemented with [waynexia](https://github.com/waynexia), see [ultraloglog](https://github.com/waynexia/ultraloglog).